sez11a/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

             jonas.development    false

 This allows JOnAS to startup appropriately with Liferay installed.
+-->

 ### Configuring Containers in JOnAS [](id=configuring-containers-in-jonas-liferay-portal-6-2-user-guide-15-en)

-Now that the application server has all extraneous services and applications disabled, you can now tweak the configuration of the containers within JOnAS:
-Tomcat and OSGi.
+Now that the application server has all extraneous services and applications disabled, you can tweak the configuration of the containers within JOnAS: Tomcat and OSGi.
 By default, the Tomcat container is set to listen on different HTTP and HTTPS ports than the ones Liferay uses by default.

 To change the Tomcat ports for Liferay's use:

 1. Open the file `tomcat6-server.xml` inside of `$JONAS_BASE/conf`.

+2. Search for `autoDeploy` around line 129:

+            <Host name="localhost"  appBase="webapps"
+                unpackWARs="false" autoDeploy="false"
+                deployOnStartup="false" deployXML="false"
+                xmlValidation="false" xmlNamespaceAware="false">

+    Change the `autoDeploy` value to `true`:

+            <Host name="localhost"  appBase="webapps"
+                unpackWARs="false" autoDeploy="true"
+                deployOnStartup="false" deployXML="false"
+                xmlValidation="false" xmlNamespaceAware="false">

-2. Find the `Connector` definition around line 69:
+3. Find the `Connector` definition around line 69:

             <Connector port="9000" protocol="HTTP/1.1"
                            connectionTimeout="20000"
                            redirectPort="9043" />

-    Change it to reflect the default ports:
+    Change it to reflect the default ports and add a `URIEncoding` attribute set to `UTF-8`:

             <Connector port="8080" protocol="HTTP/1.1"
                            connectionTimeout="20000"
-                           redirectPort="8443" />
+                           redirectPort="8443" URIEncoding="UTF-8" />

-3. If you are using any other settings in Tomcat's server settings, you can adjust the ports if needed (such as changing the AJP port from `9009` to `8009`.
+4. If you are using any other settings in Tomcat's server settings, you can adjust the ports if needed (such as changing the AJP port from `9009` to `8009`.